SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ===

 We will now use markdown syntax within the plot labels to italicize *only* the Latin name part of the label.
-This functionality will soon be in `ggplot2` but for now install from ggtext
+This functionality will soon be in `ggplot2` but for now install/load from the ggtext package.